 In 1937 Dr John Jones, a former medical missionary in China, came to Kinmel Bay as the town’s first resident general practitioner.
 Such was his enthusiasm for the gospel that by Whit Sunday 1938 he had established a Mission, meeting at the Merchandise Hall on St. Asaph Avenue and overseen by a committee of Godly men including Dr Jones’s son Dr Jack Goddard-Jones.
 These rented premises were used for ministry until 1966 when a dual-purpose building was opened (extended 1973).
 We have long been affiliated to FIEC – the Fellowship of Independent Evangelical Churches.
-The first minister Charlie Searle, a former WEC missionary, was called in 1967 and was succeeded by Phil Shepherd (who went on to serve the Lord in Spain) Stan March (who returned to cut the first turf for our new building before going to be with the Lord) and Tony Moore (who first had the vision to build on a green field site).
-The green field site, purchased in 1993, was developed throughout 2003 and we praise God that the building was completed free of debt and was dedicated on 24th April 2004.
+The first minister Charlie Searle, a former WEC missionary, was called in 1967 and was succeeded by Phil Shepherd (who went on to serve the Lord in Spain) Stan March (who first had the vision to build on a green field site and who returned to cut the first turf for our new building before going to be with the Lord) and Tony Moore, who led our Building Committee for so many years, and under whose ministry our green field site was purchased in 1993.
+This was developed throughout 2003 and we praise God that the building was completed free of debt and was dedicated on 24th April 2004.
 An elder, Trevor Salmon, oversaw the care of the church 2002-2005 and then we called Gwyn Parry (now church planting in rural Wales) who was followed by Ben Lines, who had been an Associate Pastor under Gwyn.
-Ben moved on in Summer 2019 and we look to the Lord to guide us for our future.
-Our prayer is that the unchanging Good News of Jesus Christ will continue to under-gird and motivate all that we do in His name, bringing renewal to our community and beyond.
+Ben moved on in Summer 2019.
+For the next couple of years, during the global pandemic, our elders and church leaders did a wonderful job of keeping us focused on Jesus.
+In April 2022 Gordon Weir became KBC’s pastor.
+Our prayer is that the unchanging gospel of Jesus Christ will continue to under-gird and motivate all that we do in His name, bringing renewal to our community and beyond.